-Will my health information be kept confidential?
+Is participant health information kept confidential?

 What was the reason for collecting blood and urine samples from participants?

 As an optional part of COSMOS, at the start of the study we requested blood and urine samples from a subset of willing participants.
-These samples will allow us to study whether baseline blood levels of cocoa flavanols, other pertinent nutritional biomarkers (chemicals), and vascular/metabolic biomarkers are related to (a) an individual’s risk for developing a particular disease and (b) the effects of cocoa extract or multivitamin supplements on pathways relevant to major health conditions.
-Interested study participants received a blood and urine kit, including collection instructions, in the postal mail.
+These samples allow us to study whether baseline blood levels of flavanols, other pertinent nutritional biomarkers (chemicals), and vascular/metabolic biomarkers are related to (a) an individual’s risk for developing a particular disease and (b) the effects of cocoa extract or multivitamin supplements on pathways relevant to major health conditions.
+Interested study participants received blood and urine kits, including collection instructions, in the postal mail.
 Some participants were able to have their blood drawn by their local healthcare providers, whereas others required assistance in locating someone to draw their blood.

 Why do you ask for the name and number of a contact person?

 In a long-term study such as COSMOS, we occasionally lose touch with study participants when they move or have other changes in their status.
 We may write or call a contact person to ask for the participant’s current address or phone number only if we cannot reach him or her after multiple attempts.

 Do participants learn what study pills they received during the trial?

 Yes, after pill taking ended, we informed participants through postal mail about which study agents they were assigned to take during the trial.
 Participants may contact us at 1-800-633-6913 if they did not receive the letter with their study pill group assignment or if they have questions.